Statute of Limitations for Crimes in Spain (Deadlines 2026)

 Important exceptions:

-- Continuing offenses: From the day on which the last infringement took place (e.g. an employee who steals money from the till every day for a year; the clock starts on the last day).
+- Continuing offences: From the day on which the last infringement took place (e.g. an employee who steals money from the till every day for a year; the clock starts on the last day).

 How Is the Limitation Period Interrupted?